Vadskye/Rise/docs/class_archetypes.md

 ### Rank Pattern

 1. Spellcasting ability with one mystic sphere and one spell
-2. Additional mystic sphere and additional spell
+2. Reduce focus penalties OR Additional mystic sphere and additional spell
 3. Spell level
 4. Spell level
 5. Spell level